willkara/ReportCard.io/README.md

 Reportcard Io
 =========

-Anton, we should think of something to put here.

 ## Contribute

 All work should be done on the development branch.
 As features are tested we will merge them into the master branch.

-This code will be accessabile on reportcard.io
+This code will be accessible on reportcard.io

+##TO-DO

+* Allow editing of professors, classes & departments after creation
+* Create rating system